RifatParadoxical/ulama.ai/README.md

 Serving reverts, students, seekers — across languages and lands.

  # Conclusion
-Ulama ai is a chat based web application which was started to developing by ©️[Rifat](https://github.com/RifatParadoxical) in 2025.
+Ulama ai is a chat based web application which was start developing by ©️[Rifat](https://github.com/RifatParadoxical) from 2025.